Human Concerns Overview

 St. Vincent de Paul Society

 The Cedarburg Conference of the St. Vincent de Paul Society is part of a worldwide organization dedicated to helping people in need, regardless of religious affiliation.
-There are usually 10 to 15 families and three to five individuals needing help.
 The group offers temporary assistance based on referrals from pastors, social agencies, individuals and our Thrift Store in Port Washington.
 The aim is to help them become more self-sufficient with one-time or ongoing aid.
-Four big outreaches happen at Easter, Back-to-School, Thanksgiving and Christmas, plus a program for residents of Lasata around St. Patrick’s Day.
-During Bundle weekend, parishioners can donate clothing and other items at church.
+During Bundle Weekend, parishioners can donate clothing and other items at church.
 Meetings with new or returning clients are held on an as-needed basis throughout the year.

 For those in need of outreach services beyond the organizations and ministries listed above, see the archdiocesan website for Catholic Charities.